nshaibu/ConcurrentServer/README.md

 * Pthread
 * MySQL-Lib

 I have not added python setup yet.
-So to buid and run the application:
+So to build and run the application:
 ```
 $ cd Concurrent-Server
 $ make